Brow Lift in New Jersey & Philadelphia

 For an endoscopic brow lift, the surgeon uses a thin tube that has a camera at the end.
 First, the surgeon makes several minimal incisions on your scalp behind the hairline.
 After gaining access to the forehead muscles, they insert an endoscope (a tiny camera) that guides the tube and the surgeon’s movements.
 The camera provides visibility so that the surgeon can lift the sagging areas in the brow region.

-A traditional brow lift involves a long incision across the forehead.
+A traditional eyebrow lift involves a long incision across the forehead.
 It can be along the hairline or in one of the forehead creases.
 This lifts the skin away from the underlying tissues.
 The surgeon then repairs the muscles, removes excess skin, and stitches the brow into a new position.

 There is also a limited incision technique for a lateral brow lift, which is a combination of both procedures.
 It uses the coronal technique while making tiny incisions.
 The resulting scar is hidden in the hairline, making this technique suitable for balding patients.
 While this procedure does not address the central forehead areas, it can reduce forehead wrinkles, such as crow’s feet.